deepset-ai/haystack-home/content/ambassadors/_index.md

 footer: dark

 hero:
-  headline: "Haystack Ambassador Program"
+  headline: "Join the Haystack Ambassador Program"
-  text: "Already writing tutorials, running meetups, or helping people on Discord?
-Ambassadors are community members we recognize for what they actually do - and back with the connections, visibility, and support to do more of it."
+  text: "The Ambassador Program supports developers already building, teaching, and contributing to the Haystack ecosystem – helping them go further with direct access, visibility, and backing from our team."
   button:
     text: "Apply Now"
     url: "#apply"